omaralfaqih6/breast_cancer_wisconsin/README.md

 Histograms of all 30 numerical features reveal a variety of distribution shapes, highlighting key characteristics of the dataset.
 Most features, including area_mean, perimeter_mean, radius_mean, and their corresponding worst and standard error measures, show right-skewed distributions, indicating a concentration of smaller values with a long tail toward larger values.
 Similarly, features like concavity_mean, compactness_mean, and concave_points_mean are reflecting that a majority of tumors exhibit low levels of these measures.
 Some other features such as texture_mean, symmetry_mean, and fractal_dimension_mean are more symmetrically distributed.

 ### Correlation Analysis
-The correlation heatmap shows strong relationship between some of the features in the dataset.
+The correlation heatmap shows a strong relationship between some of the features in the dataset.
 Most notably, radius_mean, perimeter_mean, and area_mean are highly correlated with each other, forming a distinct cluster with correlation coefficients close to 1.
 Similarly, their corresponding “worst” and “SE” measures also show strong correlations.
 Features such as concavity_mean, concave_points_mean, and compactness_mean are also correlated, indicating they may essentially represent the same information.
 Texture-related features and measures like fractal_dimension_mean and symmetry_se show relatively weak correlations with most other variables.
 These weaker correlations may point to independent information that could be valuable in prediction models.
-Overall, the strong correlation among some of the features suggests dimensionality reduction techniques or feature selection might be beneficial for reducing redundancy and or reducing multicolinearity isses in the subsequent modeling.
+Overall, the strong correlation among some of the features suggests dimensionality reduction techniques or feature selection might be beneficial for reducing redundancy and or reducing multicollinearity issues in the subsequent modeling.
 ![correlation_plot](Plots/correlation_plot.png)

-Correlation between features by cancer status
+#### Correlation between features by cancer status
-The plot shows the relationships among the five most correlated features with breast cancer diagnosis (radius_mean, perimeter_mean, radius_worst, area_worst, and perimeter_noest), with samples stratified by diagnostic outcome (malignant vs. benign).
-Briefly, tumour characteristics such as, radius_mean, perimeter_mean, and area_worst showed a strong linear or almost linear associations with the malignancy, consistent with the expectation that larger tumor dimensions correlate with malignancy.
+The plot shows the relationships among the five most correlated features with breast cancer diagnosis (radius_mean, perimeter_mean, radius_worst, area_worst, and perimeter_worest), with samples stratified by diagnostic outcome (malignant vs. benign).
+Briefly, tumour characteristics such as, radius_mean, perimeter_mean, and area_worst showed a strong linear or almost linear association with the malignancy, consistent with the expectation that larger tumor dimensions correlate with malignancy.
 Additionally, malignant cases predominantly occupied higher value ranges across all features compared to benign cases, with minimal overlap in distributions.
 This suggests robust discriminative power of these features.
 ![features_correlation_plot](Plots/correlation_plots_features.png)

 Distribution of features by cancer status